Victor Perez (Tunisian boxer): Auschwitz

 On 21 September 1943, after being denounced by an acquaintance, Perez was arrested in Paris by the Milice Francaise, a French collaborationist paramilitary force of the Vichy Regime.
 He was detained in the Drancy internment camp before being transported to the German extermination camp of Auschwitz where he was assigned to the Monowitz subcamp to serve as a slave laborer for I.G.
 Farben at the Buna-Werke.

-During his transport to Auschwitz on 7 October 1943, he became part of "Transport 60" a group of 1,000 prisoners shipped from Drancy, in France.
+During his transport to Auschwitz on 7 October 1943, he became part of "Transport 60" a group of 1,000 prisoners shipped from Drancy.
 During his internment, he was forced to participate in boxing matches for the amusement of the German guards and officers.
 By 1945, Perez was one of just 31 survivors of the original 1,000.

 To escape from the Russians rapidly advancing on German held territory, the Nazis abandoned Auschwitz in January 1945.
 On 18 January 1945, Perez became one of the prisoners on the death march from Monowitz in Poland, 37 mi Northwest to the Gleiwitz concentration camp near the Czech border.
 Perez was reported to have been murdered three days later on 21 January.
 According to eye witness testimony he was shot to death by a guard while attempting to distribute bread he had found in Gleiwitz's kitchen to other starving prisoners.